Join the global

 Ishinomaki Laboratory

-With no signs of slowing down, upcoming projects to look out for include designing the second Trunk Hotel in Tokyo, another Blue Bottle Coffee in Shanghai and the luxury hotel in Shinjuku area, Tokyo.
+With no signs of slowing down, upcoming projects to look out for include designing the second Trunk Hotel in Tokyo, another Blue Bottle Coffee in Shanghai, and the VIP rooms and lounges at a luxury hotel in Tokyo’s Shinjuku area.

 Blue Bottle Shibuya by Keiji Ashizawa